 tnsnames setting for the Instant Client.
 This method is convenient in that you do not have to create and manage a

 tnsnames.ora file.
-However, your application users will need to specify the host name and port number when they want to log in to your application.
+However, your application users must specify the host name and port number when they want to log in to your application.

 For example, suppose you are running SQL*Plus on the client computer and want to connect to the

 sales_us database, which is located on a server whose host name is